chenh19/MyWorkspace/docs/index.md

 - **"Install"**:
 ![](./images/7.png)

-- Installation might take some time:
+- Installation might take some time (if it goes to sleep, the username/password for the live session is **"user/live"**):
 ![](./images/8.png)

 - Once finished, it will prompt a restart: